 Just as with NYLT, all of these skills are applicable in all walks of a Scout’s life.

-How can I help the Scout become the best leader he can be?
+How can I help the Scout become the best leader he or she can be?

-Simple—give him the opportunity to attend NAYLE.
+Simple—give him or her the opportunity to attend NAYLE.
 Strong leaders are made, not born.
-Allow your Scout to make the most of himself at NAYLE.
+Allow your Scout to make the most of himself or herself at NAYLE.

 How Is the Youth Leadership Training Continuum Like Adult Training?